 Your tendency to feel sorry for yourself

 One reason for your anger with your partner and your tendency to shame your partner is that you desire validation and appreciation for all you have suffered because of his substance abuse.
 Unfortunately, you are not likely to get this kind of validation from your partner.
 First of all, he probably feels too defensive or too ashamed to give it to you.
 Secondly, it is likely that your partner did not receive compassion or validation as a child and therefore, doesn’t know how to give these things to others.
-So it comes down to this: you need to begin to provide for yourself the self-compassion and validation you so desperately need.
+So it comes down to this: You need to begin to provide for yourself the self-compassion and validation you so desperately need.

 If compassion is the ability to feel and connect with the suffering of another human being, self-compassion is the ability to feel and connect with one’s own suffering.
 Kristin Neff, a professor of psychology at the University of Texas at Austin, is the leading researcher in the growing field of self-compassion.
-In her book Self-Compassion (2011), she defines self-compassion as “being open to and moved by one’s own suffering, experiencing feelings of caring and kindness toward oneself, taking an understanding, nonjudgmental attitude toward one’s inadequacies and failures, and recognizing that one’s experience is part of the common human experience.”
+In her book Self-Compassion, she defines self-compassion as “being open to and moved by one’s own suffering, experiencing feelings of caring and kindness toward oneself, taking an understanding, nonjudgmental attitude toward one’s inadequacies and failures, and recognizing that one’s experience is part of the common human experience.”

-If we are to be self-compassionate, we need to give ourselves the same five gifts we offer to another person toward whom we are feeling compassionate.
+If we are to be self-compassionate, we need to give ourselves the same gifts we offer to another person toward whom we are feeling compassionate.
 In other words, we need to offer ourselves the recognition, validation, and support we would offer a loved one who is suffering.

 There’s no denying that you’ve been hurt and embarrassed and angered by your partner’s behavior.
 You may have lost friends and money, your career may have suffered or you may have even lost a job because you have been so devastated by his actions.
 Certainly your health has been affected since you have likely suffered both emotionally and physically.
-But anger and self-pity doesn’t really help you and it won’t get you anywhere.
+But anger and self-pity don’t really help you and it won’t get you anywhere.
 And it can also prevent you from being a compassionate collaborator for your partner.

 While self-pity doesn’t help, self-compassion does.
 If you are a partner of someone who has a substance abuse problem you have suffered.
 And you deserve compassion for your suffering.
 Unfortunately, other people may not be very forthcoming when it comes to offering you this compassion.
-Instead they may have advised you to leave your partner and since you haven’t done so they might have grown impatient with you, much like friends and family do with battered women who do not leave their abusive partner.
+Instead they may have advised you to leave your partner and since you haven’t done so, they might have grown impatient with you, much like friends and family do with battered women who do not leave their abusive partner.
 On the other hand, friends and family may have chosen to stay in denial about just how serious your partner’s problems are and may expect you to stay with him no matter how bad it gets, offering no compassion for how much you have suffered.
 And so the only compassion you may receive is the compassion you give yourself.

 Thinking and acting with self-compassion has been shown to have advantageous psychological benefits, including reduced distress, pathology, and negative affect, and increased well-being, optimism, and happiness (MacBeth & Gumley, 2012; Neff, 2003a, 2003b; Neff, 2004; Neff, Kirkpatrick, & Rude, 2007; Van Dam, Sheppard, Forsyth, & Earleywine, 2011).

-A recent meta-analysis showed self-compassion to have a positive effect on depression, anxiety, and stress across twenty studies (MacBeth and Gumley 2012).
+A recent meta-analysis showed self-compassion to have a positive effect on depression, anxiety, and stress across 20 studies (MacBeth and Gumley 2012).
 Self-compassion also appears to facilitate resilience by moderating people’s reactions to negative events—trauma in particular.
 Gilbert and Procter (2001) suggest that self-compassion provides emotional resilience because it deactivates the threat system.

 Stopping to acknowledge your suffering with self-compassion is not the same as whining, experiencing self-pity, or feeling sorry for yourself.
 When we are experiencing self-pity we tend to complain to ourselves (and others) about how bad a situation is and see ourselves as helpless to change it.
 There is often a bitter tone to our thoughts and feelings.
 While being angry about our situation or about what someone did to hurt us is fine, and even healing; it is when we start to dwell, in bitterness and helplessness, on how we’ve been victimized that we get stuck in self-pity.
 Self-compassion comes from a more nurturing place inside us and can be comforting and validating.